Why is revenue management important for FMCG businesses?

-Amplifying revenue management capabilities can help FMCG companies reignite sales and profit growth.
+Amplifying revenue management capabilities can help consumer goods companies reignite sales and profit growth.

 So, what is revenue management?

-Revenue management within consumer goods businesses is more complex than in hospitality.
+Revenue growth management – often abbreviated to, RGM – within consumer goods businesses is more complex than in hospitality.
 Due to the often-fixed cost of consumer-packaged goods, focusing solely on revenue is rarely effective.
 Instead, FMCG companies really need to focus on “Profit Management” – employing the use of top line growth to drive revenue.

 Since 2017, over 60% of revenue growth in the world’s top 50 FMCGs has come from pricing and mix management rather than volume increases.
 This just goes to show how critical it is for consumer goods businesses to have a good grasp of their pricing, promotions and mix strategies.